giannistbs/CRUD_Application/README.md

 1. Builds the application
 2. Runs tests
 3. Builds the Docker image
-4. Pushes the image to Docker Hub
+4. Pushes the image to Docker Hub // todo

-### Required Secrets

-The following secrets need to be configured in your GitHub repository:
-- `DOCKERHUB_USERNAME`: Your Docker Hub username
-- `DOCKERHUB_TOKEN`: Your Docker Hub access token

 ## 📝 License